daattali/ddpcr/README.md

 the droplets in a well, and then they can be used in the same way as the built-in experiment types.

+> Note: throughout this document, *FAM* will be synonymous to *Y axis*
+> and *HEX* will be synonymous to *X axis*, as a reflection of the fact
+> that conventionally when visualizing the data the FAM intensity is
+> plotted on the Y axis and the HEX intensity is on the X axis.

 Analysis using the interactive tool
 ===================================

 If you're not comfortable using R and would like to use a visual tool that requires no programming, you can [use the tool online](TODO).
-If you do know how to run R, using the interactive tool (built with [shiny](http://shiny.rstudio.com/)) is still a good option as it can be easier to analyze than using the command line.
-If you do use the online tool, you should still skim through the rest of this document (you can ignore the actual code/commands) as it will explain some important concepts.
+You should still skim through the rest of this document (you can ignore the actual code/commands) as it will explain some important concepts.

 Analysis using R
 ================

-Enough talking, time for action!
+Enough talking, let's get our hands dirty.

 First, install `ddpcr`

+    install.packages("devtools")
     devtools::install_github("daattali/ddpcr")

-Note: throughout this document, *FAM* will be synonymous to *Y axis* and *HEX* will be synonymous to *X axis*, as a reflection of the fact that conventionally when visualizing the data the FAM intensity is plotted on the Y axis and the HEX intensity is on the X axis.

 Running the interactive tool through R
 --------------------------------------